 This major provides a well-rounded introduction to the world of business.
 This major specializes in developing leadership skills with the goal of better-preparing its graduates to become effective, caring, Christian leaders in the world of business.
-Because the degree emphasizes finance and accounting, graduates from this major will be well-prepared to enter graduate-level programs in Business and Business-related fields.
+Graduates from this major will be well-prepared to enter graduate-level programs in Business and Business-related fields.